 Review the information on the CP-2000 carefully to verify its accuracy and so you know exactly how you should respond.
 On the response form, indicate whether you agree with all, some, or none of the changes the IRS is proposing.
 You can also authorize someone other than yourself to contact the IRS concerning the notice in the space provided on the response form.

 Responding to the notice:

 - If you agree with the proposed changes, complete and sign the response form, and return it in the enclosed envelope.
 The proposed changes will generally show interest calculated 30 days from the date on the notice; certain penalties may also apply but may not be shown.
 If you pay the proposed amount within 30 days, that payment will stop additional interest from accruing as well as certain penalties that may apply if payment is made after the 30 day period.
 The notice also lists payment options.
 If you make a partial payment, or you send the signed consent without payment, the IRS will bill you for the amount due plus additional penalties and/or interest charges.
 If making a payment, please use the enclosed payment voucher to ensure proper application of your payment.
 If you're unable to pay, see Topic 202 for more information about tax payment options, or you may request a payment arrangement to pay the amount you owe by enclosing Form 9465 (PDF), Installment Agreement Request, with your response.
 You'll be contacted later with payment information.
 If your request for an installment agreement is approved, you may be charged a user fee.

-If you do not agree with any changes, or do not agree with some of the changes, in the notice, do not sign the notice.
-Instead, check Option 2 or 3 on the response form, explain in a signed statement why you do not agree, attach the statement and supporting documentation for consideration to the response form, and submit the response form and attachment to the IRS.
+- If you don't agree with some or all of the changes, don't sign the notice.
+Instead, explain in a separate signed statement why you don't agree.
+Attach the statement and supporting documentation to the response form for consideration and send it back to the address listed in the notice.
 Include your phone number with area code and the best time of day to call.

 Page Last Reviewed or Updated: April 14, 2017